EU says China guilty of giving illegal aid to solar industry

 EU governments must decide in December whether to back the July price deal brokered by EU Trade Commissioner Karel De Gucht so it can run until 2015.
 It was seen as a compromise in dealing with China because a majority of EU governments were against prohibitive duties on Chinese solar panels.

-The Commission's investigation could also have implications for Chinese telecoms companies that De Gucht, who has said China subsidizes "nearly everything", has publicly accused of dumping products in Europe.
+The Commission's investigation could also have implications for Chinese telecoms companies that De Gucht, who has said China subsidises "nearly everything", has publicly accused of dumping products in Europe.